-Translators will not be able to improve upon your source text, if it isn’t written well in the source language.
-The best, and most simple method for improving translation quality is to improve your source text.
+Translators will not be able to improve upon your source text if it isn’t written well in the source language.
+The best and most simple method for improving translation quality is to improve your source text.
 It is not the translator’s responsibility to improve upon poorly written source text.
-However, there are some other tips that can help to improve your chances for receiving a high-quality translation.
+However, there are some other tips that can help to improve your chances of receiving a high-quality translation.
 Once you’re sure that you’ve created strong source content, write a brief explanation to help the translators understand the goal of your text.
 Consider the purpose of the content as well as what you are trying to achieve.
 For translators to choose the best and most appropriate words, they will need to know who you are targeting.
 Providing basic information along with your source text will help immensely.

 Be Clear With Your Translation Deadline